 Music is an integral part of culture across the world.
-It’s an interactive art form which is ever expanding and evolving; no matter who you are or where you’re from, you probably have a favorite song or genre.
+It’s an interactive art form that is always expanding and evolving.
+No matter who you are or where you’re from, you probably have a favorite song or genre.

 You might prefer smooth jazz, hard rock, classical compositions or even simple melodies.
-You may listen to music to relax, to work out, or to celebrate.
-Some people feel more productive at work when music is playing, or feel like chores are far more fun with music.
+You may listen to music to relax, to work out or to celebrate.
+Some people feel more productive at work when music is playing, or they feel that chores are far more fun with music.
 However you listen, there’s no doubt that music is entwined with our world and daily routines.

 As a lover of melody and harmonies, you might not be satisfied just singing along.
-Perhaps you want to be the one creating music, entertaining or inspiring the world.
+Perhaps you want to be the one creating music to entertain or inspire the world.
 If this is a new (or long ignored) idea for you, it can be hard to determine where to begin.

 Music Doesn’t Have to Be Intimidating

-The wish to play an instrument, sing on key, or create something original is common.
-However, pursuing that dream, especially as an adult, is much less common.
+Wishing to play an instrument, sing on key or create something original is common.
+Pursuing that dream, especially as an adult, is much less common.

-This isn’t to say it’s impossible or even unlikely, but fewer and fewer people think they can achieve something great as they grow older.
+This isn’t to say it’s impossible or even unlikely, but few people think they can achieve something great as they grow older.
 Expanding your abilities and mind takes time, dedication and personal investment.
-Becoming a musician even for hobby takes a lot more than casual interest, but it doesn’t have to be intimidating.
+Becoming a musician, even as a hobby, takes a lot more than casual interest, but it doesn’t need to be intimidating.

 You may be one of the thousands of people who took lessons as a child and quit.
-Or, you may have never gotten the opportunity to learn when you were young.
+Or, maybe you didn’t have an opportunity to learn when you were young.
 Neither of these situations should discourage you from pursuing learning a musical instrument later in life.
-While children learn faster and have an easier time creating new synapses in their brain to “hardwire” information, you do have some advantages which can help you master your chosen hobby.
+While children learn faster and have an easier time creating new synapses in their brain to “hardwire” information, you do have some advantages that can help you master your chosen hobby.
 Don’t fall into the trap of thinking that learning new things has an expiration date.
-Whether you’re 20, 40, or 60, you can master music if you have the motivation to do so.
+Whether you’re 20, 40 or 60, you can master music if you have the motivation to do so.

-Additionally, there’s good news.
-Whether you’re taking beginner piano lessons or beginner guitar, you have a trick up your sleeve that children don’t:
+There’s good news.
+Whether you’re taking piano for beginners or beginner guitar, you have a trick up your sleeve that children don’t:

 You have the dedication and focus it takes to make it through the lessons.

-Many adults have made it through countless 14-hour days, double-shifts, rush hours, tough certifications, and come out on the other end.
-You can use that same dedication and focus to learn basic piano lessons for beginners.
+Many adults have made it through countless 14-hour days, double-shifts, rush hours and tough certifications, and come out on the other end.
+You can use that same dedication and focus to learn basic beginning piano lessons.
 Children, on the other hand, have much shorter attention spans and less fundamental knowledge of the world to apply to these lessons.

 The other great advantage to learning as an adult is that you have a prior understanding and appreciation for music.
 Since you’ve spent your entire life listening to the radio and forming opinions, you can focus on learning the songs you really enjoy.
 No more practicing abstract ideas or unfamiliar tunes that everyone else seems to know by heart.
 Learning how to play an instrument as an adult also means exploring your favorite songs and bands with new eyes, which can help grow your appreciation of the music.

-Furthermore, your brain has developed past understanding only simple concepts and absorbing information like a sponge.
+As an adult, your brain has developed past understanding only simple concepts and absorbing information like a sponge.
 As an adult, you can reason through complicated concepts and comprehend difficult strategies, which a younger you may have abandoned.
-So, while mastering finger placement on a piano, or breathing for a saxophone may come easier to a younger student, you will have the upper hand when it comes to complicated compositions and ideas.
+While mastering finger placement on a piano or breathing for a saxophone may come easier to a younger student, you will have the upper hand when it comes to complicated compositions and ideas.

-Once you’ve begun learning music, you will benefit from several things that children don’t even notice.
+Once you begin learning music, you will benefit from several things that children don’t even notice.
 For instance, music is a great stress reliever – this is true whether playing the guitar or singing along with the radio.
 Even in the early days of your education, you will feel the effects of stress relief.
-Studies have shown, taking even 15 minutes per day to unwind can greatly improve your mental and physical health.
-Those effects can be accelerated with playing music, even if you’re still taking beginner piano lessons or early guitar lessons.
+Studies have shown that taking even 15 minutes per day to unwind can greatly improve your mental and physical health.
+Those effects can be accelerated by playing music, even if you’re still taking beginner’s piano lessons or early guitar lessons.

-Additionally, the more you learn and exercise your brain the quicker you will be on the uptake.
+The more you learn and exercise your brain, the quicker you will be on the uptake.
 So, while you may start out your beginner piano lessons at a disadvantage to that kid Billy down the street, you will soon be able to surpass his progress.
 Once you’ve established a practice routine, you will be surprised how quickly you can achieve your goals.

 For a more in-depth discussion on the topic of learning music as an adult, check out this Huffington Post article.
-Dr. Grahn, a cognitive scientist, researches music for both the Psychology Department at Western University in Canada and the Brain and Mind Institute.
-She maintains that learning to play a musical instrument later in life has advantages for you, and learning beginner piano lessons as an adult isn’t as hard as you think.
+Dr. Jessica Grahn, a cognitive scientist, researches music for both the Psychology Department at Western University in Canada and the Brain and Mind Institute.
+She maintains that learning to play a musical instrument later in life has advantages, and learning beginner piano lessons as an adult isn’t as hard as you think.

 Don’t Limit Yourself